RunestoneInteractive/java4python/_sources/Java4Python/definingclasses.rst

 Defining Classes in Java
 ========================

 You have already seen how to define classes in Java.
-Its unavoidable for even the simplest of programs.
+It's unavoidable for even the simplest of programs.
 In this section we will look at how we define classes to create our own data types.
 Lets start by creating a fraction class to extend the set of numeric data types provided by our